MementoMori2323/floorplanextemplate/README-AFTER-DOWNLOAD.txt

-Once downloaded, make sure to chnage the supabase api key, url and create the .env.local in the root.
+Once downloaded, make sure to change the supabase api key, url and create the .env.local in the root.